UK CBAM: The UK's Carbon Import Levy

 Latest UK CBAM consultation

-The latest UK CBAM consultation launched on 21 March 2024 and sought views on proposals for the design and administration of the regulation, from importers and their agents, other businesses, individuals, tax advisers, trade and professional bodies and other interested parties, including those overseas.
+The latest UK CBAM consultation ran from March 21, 2024 to June 13, 2024 and sought views on proposals for the design and administration of the regulation, from importers and their agents, other businesses, individuals, tax advisers, trade and professional bodies and other interested parties, including those overseas.
+The UK government published a consultation document and outcome summary following over 340 responses from stakeholders.

 Need support understanding the impacts of UK CBAM on your business?